RobinBailey84/classnotes/week_8/day_5/Cognitive Test Revision Notes/Implementation and Testing Unit, Lvl 8.md

 On the link below you will find the following BBC page with all of the following topics covered; Test data, Types of errors.

+You should be able to give examples of normal, extreme and exceptional test data.

 Click the link and cover the information provided on the 5 pages

 [Testing and documenting solutions](http://www.bbc.co.uk/education/guides/zpqpn39/revision/1)